dwarvesf/handbook/faq.md

 We build a small web app for it: [sign.d.foundation](https://sign.d.foundation).

 **How to raise an issue?** \
-Depend on the particular circumstances, you can follow the section [Raising an Issue](how-we-work.md#raising-an-issue) or just post a pitch to Basecamp.
+Depend on the particular circumstances, you can follow the section [Raising an issue](how-we-work.md#raising-an-issue) or just post a pitch to Basecamp.

 We also have the anonymous feedback form for those who're shy.
 Check the Woodland HQ message board.

-#### Project Bonus
+#### Project bonus

 Essentially, anyone participating in project consulting will receive a bonus.
 If certain projects have extra bonuses for the team, there will be an announcement beforehand on a case-by-case basis.
 Bonuses are calculated and allocated based on the customer's billing.

-**When will the project bonus be received?**
+**When will the project bonus be received?** \
 Project bonuses are received monthly after the client has paid the bill.

-**How is it calculated?**
+**How is it calculated?** \
 The bonus from the client is evenly distributed among all members participating in the project, including the account manager, project manager (PM), and delivery manager (DM).

 **What is the responsibility of the Project Lead?**